miriyusifli/Notes/Books/Programming/EffectiveJava/README.md

 ## Item  1: Consider static factory methods instead of constructors
+### Advantages
-One advantage of static factory methods is that, unlike constructors, they have names.
-A second advantage of static factory methods is that, unlike constructors, they are not required to create a new object each time they’re invoked.
-A third advantage of static factory methods is that, unlike constructors, they can return an object of any subtype of their return type.
-A fourth advantage of static factories is that the class of the returned object can vary from call to call as a function of the input parameters.
-A fifth advantage of static factories is that the class of the returned object need not exist when the class containing the method is written.
+- One advantage of static factory methods is that, unlike constructors, they have names.
+- A second advantage of static factory methods is that, unlike constructors, they are not required to create a new object each time they’re invoked.
+- A third advantage of static factory methods is that, unlike constructors, they can return an object of any subtype of their return type.
+- A fourth advantage of static factories is that the class of the returned object can vary from call to call as a function of the input parameters.
+- A fifth advantage of static factories is that the class of the returned object need not exist when the class containing the method is written.

+### Limitations
-The main limitation of providing only static factory methods is that classes without public or protected constructors cannot be subclassed.
-A second shortcoming of static factory methods is that they are hard for programmers to find.
+- The main limitation of providing only static factory methods is that classes without public or protected constructors cannot be subclassed.
+- A second shortcoming of static factory methods is that they are hard for programmers to find.

 ## Item  2: Consider a builder when faced with many constructor parameters
 ## Item  3: Enforce the singleton property with a private constructor or an enum type